Turkish central bank cuts rates again despite high inflation - ExBulletin

 Erdogan had called for a single-digit interest rate by the end of the year.
 He is counting on lower borrowing costs to propel the economy as Turkey prepares for presidential and legislative elections next June.

-The bank had also cut its borrowing costs by 1.5 points last month. and 1 point each in August and september.
+The bank had the same cut borrowing costs by 1.5 points last month and 1 point each in August and September.
 However, the Monetary Policy Committee announced that the easing cycle would now come to an end.

-Given the growing risks to global demand, the Committee assessed that the current policy rate is adequate and decided to end the cycle of rate cuts that began in August, it said in a statement.
+Given the growing risks to global demand, the Committee assessed the current policy rate as adequate and decided to end the cycle of rate cuts that began in August, it said in a statement.

 Inflation reached 85.51% in October, according to official statistics, making even basic necessities unaffordable for many.
 Independent researchers have, however, estimated that the actual price increases are well above the official figures.